pimatic/pimatic-shell-execute/README.md

        "plugin": "shell-execute"
     }

+Shell commands are executed parallel by default.
+With the optional boolean attribute `sequential`set to `true`shell commands are executed sequentially.

+    {
+       "plugin": "shell-execute",
+       "sequential': true
+    }

 Devices can be defined by adding them to the `devices` section in the config file.
 Set the `class` attribute to `ShellSwitch`.
 For example: